 - Listening with kindness to a child or young person’s story as it unfolds in words or pictures.

-- Listening with care to the parent/caregiver’s experience, observations and understanding.
+- Listening with care to the parent/caregiver’s experience, observations, insight and understanding.

 - Observations of a child or young person at home and school.

-- Talking to other professionals that may be currently involved with the child or young person, including school.
+- Talking to other professionals that may be currently involved with the child or young person.

 Child and Adolescent Psychotherapy offers an effective treatment for emotional and psychological difficulties from infancy through to late adolescence.
 Child and Adolescent Psychotherapists are dedicated to understanding the complex emotional lives of infants, children, young people, families and carers in great depth.
 This approach seeks to look below the surface of problematic behaviours helping children, young people and their families/carers understand and make sense of what is driving such difficulties.
 One of the key aims is to understand what a child or young person is attempting to communicate through difficult emotions, behaviours and play.
 Their distinctive training enables them to develop and sustain relationships with children and young people whose difficulties may be rooted in early trauma, attachment disruptions and neglect, which often renders them vulnerable to blocking opportunities for the care and nurturing needed for healing and recovery.